cakyus/apt-cyg/readme.md

 apt-cyg
 =======

+CAUTION: This repository is unstable / experimental version.
+You need to watch your step !

 apt-cyg is a Cygwin package manager.
 It includes a command-line installer for Cygwin which cooperates with Cygwin Setup and uses the same repository.